RMS Queen Mary: World War II

-In the Second World War conversion, the ship's hull, superstructure, and funnels were painted navy grey.
+In the conversion, the ship's hull, superstructure, and funnels were painted navy grey.
 As a result of her new colour, and in combination with her great speed, she became known as the "Grey Ghost".
 To protect against magnetic mines, a degaussing coil was fitted around the outside of the hull.
 Inside, stateroom furniture and decoration were removed and replaced with triple-tiered (fixed) wooden bunks, which were later replaced by "standee" (fold-up) bunks.

 A total of 6 mi of carpet, 220 cases of china, crystal and silver services, tapestries, and paintings were removed and stored in warehouses for the duration of the war.
 The woodwork in the staterooms, the cabin-class dining room, and other public areas were covered with leather.

 Queen Mary and Queen Elizabeth were the largest and fastest troopships involved in the war, often carrying as many as 15,000 men in a single voyage, and often travelling out of convoy and without escort.
-Their high speed and zigzag courses made it virtually impossible for U-boats to catch them.
+The Queens' high speed and zigzag courses made it virtually impossible for U-boats to catch them, although one attempted to attack the ship.
+On 25 May 1944, U-853 spotted Queen Mary and submerged to attack, but the ship outran the U-boat before it could do so.
+Because of their importance to the war effort, Adolf Hitler offered a bounty of 1 million Reichsmarks and Oak Leaves to the Knight's Cross, Germany's highest military honour, to any U-boat captain that sank either ship.